 Start by looking at your requisition process

 Do you have supply chain or purchasing departments that initiate requisitions?
 What about individual controllers in certain regions?
-Once you understand your company’s process, you can identify the departments that you need to engage in building your lease inventory.
+Once you understand your organization’s process, you can identify the departments that you need to engage in building your lease inventory.

 Large organizations will already have walk-throughs for this as part of their auditing process.
 If this is the case for your organization, reach out to your company’s auditors.
 If you can follow their auditing walk-throughs, you won’t have to reinvent the wheel.